xster/flutter-wiki/Experimental:-Create-Flutter-Plugin.md

 These instructions are for the ecosystem team as they implement parallel plugin support for v2 embedding and be testable on Firebase TestLab.
 See current version of the `battery` plugin for an example: https://github.com/flutter/plugins/tree/master/packages/battery

 1. Update the main plugin class (`*Plugin.java`) to implement `FlutterPlugin`.
 For more complex plugins, you can separate the `FlutterPlugin` and `MethodCallHandler` into two classes.
 See the next section, **Basic Plugin**, for more details on accessing app resources with the v2 embedding.

-Also, note that the plugin should still contain the static `registerWith()` method to remain compatible with apps that don't use the v2 embedding.
+Also, note that the plugin should still contain the static `registerWith()` method to remain compatible with apps that don't use v2 embedding.

+In addition, you should document all non-overridden public members within the plugin.
+In an add-to-app scenario, these classes will be accessible to a developer and require documentation.

 2. **(Optional)** If your plugin needs an `Activity` reference, also implement `ActivityAware`.